 - Working Tax Credit

 Universal Credit is gradually being rolled out across the country.
 Universal Credit was introduced in Doncaster from 28 September 2015 for new claims from most single people seeking work who would have previously claimed Jobseeker’s Allowance.
-From 11 October 2017 it is being rolled out to all other groups making a new claim for Universal Credit in Doncaster is not confirmed yet but is expected to be around late 2016/early 2017.
+From 11 October 2017 it is being rolled out to all other groups making a new claim for Universal Credit in Doncaster has been confirmed to be October 2017.
 Following this, people currently receiving any of the above list of benefits will also transfer to Universal Credit but, again, the timescale for this is not known currently.